Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/04-AI_Engine_Code_Generation/README.md

 When you generate AI Engine code with Vitis Model Composer, a number of artifacts are also generated.
 These artifacts can be used to run the AI Engine simulation outside of Vitis Model Composer or to integrate the generated code within a larger project.

 The artifacts include shell scripts and Makefiles for compiling, simulating, and building the AI Engine application.
-Makefiles are commonly used to build applications targeting Versal ACAP devices.
-For an example build flow that uses Makefiles, see the [Versal Custom Thin Platform](https://github.com/Xilinx/Vitis-Tutorials/tree/2022.2/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System).
+Makefiles are commonly used to build applications targeting Versal Adaptive SoC devices.
+For an example build flow that uses Makefiles, see the [Versal Custom Thin Platform](https://github.com/Xilinx/Vitis-Tutorials/tree/2023.1/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System).

 ![missing image](Images/Image07.png)